WordPress Backup 2022- Why do I find Duplicator Pro better than UpdraftPlus

 Better safe than sorry.
 I recommend using a mix between Method 1 and Method 3.
 Choose a hosting company that offers daily backups in their plan.
 Also, use a backup plugin and backup your website to a storage cloud provider.
 If you have a NAS locally, back up to the NAS using FTP.
 In that case, you have copies locally too.
 No prior WordPress installation is required when using Duplicator Pro, and you can quickly restore to another host.

 At least three copies are required to maintain a disaster recovery plan.
 One copy is your production website, one copy is the daily backup of your hosting company, and the third copy is on a separate device locally or remotely on a NAS, Google Drive, or OneDrive.

 The bottom line is

 So many things can go wrong with your website.
 A WordPress backup is highly recommended.
 With a solid backup plugin, you’re in good hands.
 WordPress backups are like insurance for your website.
-You might not need it, but if something happens, you’ll be glad you have it!
-Duplicator Pro will help you get your website up and running in no time with many installations required.
+You might not need it, but you’ll be glad you have it if something happens!
+Duplicator Pro will help you get your website up and running in no time, with many installations required.